Idempotent states on compact quantum groups and their classification on U_q(2), SU_q(2), and SO_q(3): Idempotent states on compact quantum groups

 \subsection{Idempotent states on cocommutative compact quantum groups}

-Suppose now that $\mathsf{A}$ is cocommutative, i.e.\ $\Delta = \tau\circ \Delta$, where $\tau: \mathsf{A} \otimes \mathsf{A} \to \mathsf{A} \otimes \mathsf{A}$ denoted the usual tensor flip.
-It is easy to deduce from the general theory of duality for quantum groups (\cite{kustermans+vaes00}) that $\mathsf{A}$ is isomorphic to the dual of $C_0({\Gamma})$, where $\Gamma$ is a (classical) discrete group.
-For the reasons mentioned in the previous section in general we need to distinguish between the reduced and the universal dual; thus we restrict our attention to amenable $\Gamma$.
+Suppose now that a compact quantum group $\QG$ is cocommutative, i.e.\ $\Delta = \tau\circ \Delta$, where $\tau: C(\QG) \otimes C(\QG) \to C(\QG) \otimes C(\QG)$ denoted the usual tensor flip.
+It is easy to deduce from the general theory of duality for quantum groups (\cite{kustermans+vaes00}) that $C(\QG)$ is isomorphic to the $C^*$-algebra of a (classical) discrete group $\Gamma$, which should be thought of as the algebra of continuous functions on a quantum group dual $\hat{\Gamma}$.
+Note that the notation $C^*(\Gamma) \approx C(\hat{\Gamma})$, which can be considered as a definition of the compact quantum group $\hat{\Gamma}$ is compatible with the usual Pontriagin duality for locally compact abelian groups.
+For the reasons mentioned in the previous section in general we need to distinguish between the reduced and the universal version of $C(\hat{\Gamma})$; thus we restrict our attention to amenable $\Gamma$.
 The following generalises Theorem 6.2 of \cite{franz+skalski08a} to the infinite-dimensional context.